grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-codeigniter-4.md

 # database.default.password = root
 # database.default.DBDriver = MySQLi</code></pre>
 to your specific database credentials everything is just working smoothly.

-<strong>Notice:</strong> Grocery CRUD Enterprise is a framework agnostic library.
-That simply means that it doesn't matter which framework you are using and it doesn't matter the architecture you are using.
-This tutorial is taking some architecture decisions basically for you.
-If you need to have the full freedom of what structure to choose we are suggesting to see the full installation guide <a href="/docs/grocery-crud-enterprise-installation">here</a>.

 ## New project with Grocery CRUD and Codeigniter 4